Funeral for a Friend

 Not so long ago, in a galaxy very nearby:

 Thomas Kord sat in silence as the pastor read aloud from the Bible.
-It had been one week since he heard the news.
+It had been one week since he had heard the news.
 His only son Ted had died, killed by the alien known as Despero. (*) Thomas hadn’t even known his son was the hero known as the Beetle.
 It seemed so unlike him to take risks and run around in tights, and yet he had.
 Everyone said to him, “Ted died a hero.
 You should be so very proud of him.”
 It offered him little comfort.
 His son was still dead.
 No parent should ever have to outlive his child, he thought to himself grimly.

 [(*) Editor’s note: See Justice League of America: Pyre.]